noderockets/noderocket.org/src/documents/rocket.html.md

 To make our rocket really awesome, we add a payload with a Raspberry Pi, and an automated, altitude-aware, parachute.

+We'll briefly cover each of the pieces that make a good rocket to give you some ideas on where to start:

+- Engine
+- Fins
+- Nose Cone
+- Payload
+- Parachute

+### Rocket Physics

+Before we start building though, let's have a quick lesson on rocket physics.
+There are a couple concepts that we need to understand first:

+** Center of Mass **

+You can find the center of mass for your rocket by balancing it on your finger.
+When the rocket is balanced, the point above your finger is the center of mass.

+** Center of Pressure **

+The center of pressure for your rocket is the point where all the aerodynamic forces are focused during flight.
+It's hard to determine where this is without testing, but it's location is crucial to how your rocket will handle.

+In order for your rocket to be stable in flight, the center of pressure needs to be closer to the tail of the rocket than the center of mass.
+The further the distance between the two, the more stable your rocket will be.
+If the center of pressure is closer to the nose of your rocket, your rocket will probably tumble in flight.

+Adding fins to your rocket increases drag and moves the center of pressure toward the tail.
+Adding weight to the nose of the rocket moves the center of mass toward the nose.
+Depending on the size and characteristics of your rocket, you'll want to adjust the size of the fins and/or the weight of the nose to improve your rockets in-flight handling.

 Construction
 ------------